Cabbage Sausage Skillet is a quick lunch or dinner meal that tastes great any time of the year.

 - Weißwurst - Bavarian white Sausage from Munich in Germany.

-- Strasbourg Sausage - similar to Frankfurt sausage, common in France, the skin casing is thicker and usually deep red
+- Strasbourg Sausage — Similar to Frankfurt sausage, common in France, the skin casing is thicker and usually deep red

 - Merguez Sausage - Spicy mutton meat sausage, common in France and the US

-Most sausages can be found in the fresh or frozen section of most supermarkets.
+Most sausages can be found in the fresh or frozen section of the majority of supermarkets.
+A good sausage is usually made of pork, beef, veal, or mutton meat.

-🔪 How to make it?
+How to make it?

 The cabbage sausage skillet is a quick, easy, flavorful dish.